AdavVegab/whats-on-my-fridge/README.md

 - A beautiful UI
 - The Recipes and ingredients have an asociated image

+### What can be better?
+- Better UX for the Recipe Steps
+- Working out of the main thread ( a more responsive UI)
+- Social Sharing
+- Cloud Database
+- User Management

 ## Set Up

 The following steps will guide you through setting up all the necessary dependencies to test the code.

+First you will need to clone the repository.
+Then open a terminal and change the working directory to the repository

 ### Python and Dependencies

-to use the code you will need a python installation, i would strongly recomend using [Python 3.7.9](https://www.python.org/downloads/release/python-379/).
+to use the code you will need a python installation, i would strongly recommend using [Python 3.7.9](https://www.python.org/downloads/release/python-379/).

 1. Install python on your system and create a new virtual enviroment using Python virtualenv in the repository folder